Coookie93/LaMulana2Randomizer/README.md

 4. Replace current LaMulana2Randomizer folder with the newer version.
 5. Copy all the files from the LaMulana2Randomizer/Monomod folder to the LaMulana2_Data/Managed folder
 6. Now in the LaMulana2_Data/Managed folde, drag the Assembly-CSharp.dll onto monomod.exe
-7. Make a backup of Assembly-CSharp.ddl eg. rename to Assembly-CSharp.ddl.backup
+7. Make a backup of Assembly-CSharp.ddl eg. create an `Original` folder inside `LaMulana2_Data/Managed` and place the file in there.
 8. Rename the MONOMODDED_Assembly-CSharp.dll file to Assembly-CSharp.dll
 9. Copy old seeds into the seed folder if that is applicable.